 4.1.
 Idea of Computation

-Let’s now go deeply with an explanation of calculations.
-Let be an arbitrary point. are the vertices of the polygon.
+Mathematically speaking, given an arbitrary point on the 2D space and the vertices of the polygon and to close the polygon.
 We can compute the area as the sum of all areas of triangles .
-Importantly, we assume that to close the polygon.

 4.2.
 Why It Works

-We have to compute the area of five triangles: .
+We have to calculate the area of five triangles: .

 4.3.
 Formula to Compute the Polygon Area

-To make the final computation formula more explicit, we may choose a specific point .
+We may choose a specific point to simplify the final computation formula.
 Assume we have a polygon represented with the set of points .
 Thus, the formula that computes the area of the polygon:

 , where with .

-This is the sum of all triangle areas, that can be formed with each line segment of a polygon.
+Above is the sum of all triangle areas formed with each line segment of a polygon.
 Remember, we have to include all polygon edges, and the last triangle of the sum will be triangle .
 Thus, the index .

 5. Green’s Formula